 \subsubsection{Admissible paring and some results}

-While the Manin--Mumford conjecture had been established in a generalized form, the Bogomolov conjecture for curves was still open at that time.
+While the Manin--Mumford conjecture had been established in a generalized form, the Bogomolov conjecture for curves was still open.

 Let $K$ be a number field or the function field of $\mathfrak{B}$ with $\dim ( \mathfrak{B}) = 1$.
 In \cite{zhang1}, Zhang defined an \emph{admissible pairing} $(\cdot , \cdot )_a$ on a curve and introduced the admissible dualizing sheaf $\omega_a$.
 Further, he proved that the Bogomolov conjecture for a curve $C$ amounts to the positivity of the admissible self-pairing $( \omega_a , \omega_a )_a$ of $\omega_a$ on $C$.
-In that Zhang's paper, this admissible pairing can be described as the self-intersection of the relative dualizing sheaf of the stable model of the curve minus a positive number arising from a combinatoric date of the dual graphs of the singular fibers of the stable model.
+In that paper, this admissible pairing is described as the self-intersection of the relative dualizing sheaf of the stable model of the curve minus a positive number that is a combinatorial data arising from the dual graphs of the singular fibers of the stable model.

-By using Zhang's admissible paring, some partial affirmative to the Bogomolov conjecture for curves over function fields (of transcendence degree $1$), such as \cite{zhang1, moriwaki0, moriwaki3, moriwaki4, moriwakiRBI, yamaki1, yamaki4}.
-However, only partial results were obtained.
+By using Zhang's admissible pairing, some partial affirmative answers to the Bogomolov conjecture for curves over function fields (of transcendence degree $1$) have been obtained, such as \cite{zhang1, moriwaki0, moriwaki3, moriwaki4, moriwakiRBI, yamaki1, yamaki4}.
+However, the conjecture was not proved in full generality.